-Elvie Miller grew up immersed in the New England music and dance community.
-As a Watson Fellow, she studied traditional music in northern Europe, and subsequently moved to the music-rich County Clare, Ireland, where she now lives with her husband, fiddler Denis Liddy, and their twin daughters.
-She teaches both classical and traditional piano at a local music school.
+Elvie Miller grew up immersed in the New England music and dance community and attended Family Week at Pinewoods many times as a camper.
+A recipient of the Watson Fellowship in 2005, she studied traditional dance music in northern Europe, and subsequently moved to music-rich County Clare, Ireland, where she now lives with her husband, fiddler Denis Liddy, and their twin daughters.
+She keeps busy gigging at local castles and teaching secondary (high) school English and Music as well as teaching classical and traditional piano and piano accordion privately.

-Emily Troll plays fiddle and accordion and currently hails from Portland, ME.
+Emily Troll plays fiddle and accordion and currently hails from South Portland, ME.
 An avid lover of French-Canadian and Old-time traditions, she's spent many years at Pinewoods and Maine Fiddle camp honing her skills as informally as possible.
 You'll often see Emily playing with her all-girl band, Anadama.
 When she's not playing, she's probably dancing.
-When she's not dancing, she's probably teaching second grade, or taking a long walk on the beach.
+When she's not dancing, she's probably teaching fifth graders to do long division.

 Eric Haas has taught at New England Conservatory, Tufts University and Wheaton College, as well as numerous early music workshops, including Amherst Early Music, the Long Island Recorder Festival and the Mideast Workshop.
 Mr. Haas is well known for his many transcriptions and editions for recorder.
 He performs on recorder and early flutes with lutenist Chris Henriksen as Pentimento and with the Renaissance flute consort Travessada.
 He served for many years as Music Director of the Boston Recorder Society and manages the retail division of the von Huene Workshop, Inc.